Where to (and where not to) watch Fireworks on the 4th of July in Marina del Rey, California

 • Enjoy the local restaurants.
 Our favorites include Uovo, Killer Shrimp, 26 Beach, and even The Cheesecake Factory (great views and drinks!).

 • Grab some ice cream!
-Try Capri Gelato and Coffee Bar.
+Try Capri Gelato and Coffee Bar or Ginger’s Divine Ice Cream

 • Spot some sea lions – they're always "lion" around (ha!).